sainyam/sainyam.github.io/content/publication/example/index.md

 ---
-title: 'Ver: View Discovery in the Wild2'
+title: 'Ver: View Discovery in the Wild'

 weight:10